 Seminar Series

-The seminar series exposes scholars to diverse perspectives across academia, industry, policy, and applied research related to AI sentience and the broader study of intelligent systems.
+The AISS Seminar Series exposes scholars to diverse perspectives across academia, industry, policy, and applied research related to AI sentience and the broader study of intelligent systems.
 The series aims to foster interdisciplinary dialogue and critical reflection by bringing together researchers, practitioners, and thought leaders working at the intersection of AI, cognitive science, neuroscience, philosophy, governance, and society.

 Sessions are open to the broader community and feature invited external speakers, alongside mentors and collaborators connected to the program.